 Asia Miles utilizes a distance-based award chart for Cathay Pacific flights, partner-operated flights, and multi-stop itineraries operated by Oneworld partners.
 At first glance, it's difficult to decipher where the sweet spots might be.
-But after tinkering with the award calculator tool a bit, you're liable to find some fun idiosyncrasies, including the ability to search award space much further in advance than other programs.
+But, after tinkering with the award calculator tool a bit, you're likely to find some fun idiosyncrasies.
+Plus, Asia Miles lets you search award space much further in advance than other programs.

 Los Angeles to Hong Kong in Cathay Pacific Business Class

 One of the best ways to use Asia Miles is (unsurprisingly) for award redemptions on Cathay Pacific flights.
 For example, a one-way business class award from Los Angeles (LAX) to Hong Kong (HKG) costs 70,000 Asia Miles.

 If you're for this 20% Asia Miles transfer bonus, you can now book this flight for as little as 58,333 Membership Rewards points.
 But, you have to transfer in blocks of 1,000 points.
 So, you'll need to transfer 59k Amex points to Asia Miles for this redemption.

 There's a separate award chart for Oneworld multi-carrier trips, which is the same chart used for Round-the-World (RTW) itineraries.

 Asia Miles Oneworld Multi-Carrier Award Chart

 - Fly from New York to London with American Airlines or British Airways.